 1. Overall Description:

-RAN2 discussed the support of sidelink positioning, and made following agreements which may have RAN1 impact:
+RAN2 discussed the support of sidelink positioning, and made following agreements which may have RAN1 impacts:

 Agreements:

 The association information between ARP-ID and the already transmitted SL PRS resource(s) is placed inside the CommonSL-PRS-MethodsIEsRequestLocationInformation/CommonSL-PRS-MethodsIEsProvideLocationInformation, based on the corresponding TP of P3 from R2-2401244.
 To do this, the SL-PRS Tx UE can send the CommonSL-PRS-MethodsIEsProvideLocationInformation without providing any measurements.
 Notify RAN1 by LS.